Differentiating Warm Dark Matter Models through 21cm Line Intensity Mapping: A Convolutional Neural Network Approach: Data

 \end{itemize}

 In total, we have $(8 \times 8)$ (cut out in STEP 3) $\times 512$ (offsets $\times$ slices) $\times 2$ (directions of the LOS) = 65535 for a set of training and validation data for one realization of the simulation.
 We use one percent of these images as the validation data.
 For the test data, we have $(8 \times 8)$ (cut out) $\times 1$ (direction of the LOS) = 64 images for a realization, where we do not apply the offsets.
-In addition, in training the CNN, the images are rotated every 90 degrees and flipped horizontally to generate another different set of images to increase the training images effectively.
+In addition, in training the CNN, the images are rotated every 90 degrees and flipped horizontally to generate another different set of images to increase the training images effectively. \revi{In most cases, data is split into 80\% training and 20\% validation sets.
+However, due to our limited dataset, we chose an extreme split of 99\% for training and 1\% for validation.
+This decision aims to optimize the model as much as possible.
+While this approach may risk overfitting the training data, the independent hold-out test dataset, which is large enough, indicates that the model fits well and is not overfitted.}